vhuynhle/rust-exercises/src/chapter_2/compound_interest.md

 > Write a program to compute the value of an investment compounded over time.

-The formula for simple interest is:
+The formula for compound interest is:

 ```
 A = P (1 + r/n) ^ (nt)